Skip to content

 Activity 1-4 |3-2-1 blog post

-By the end of week 1, I would like you to write a blog post on your initial response to the topic of digital facilitation using a format known as 3-2-1.
+By the end of week 1, write a blog post on your initial response to the topic of digital facilitation using a format known as 3-2-1.
 There are no right or wrong answers in this activity.
 The blog post is meant to be a starting point that you will revisit at the end of the course to see how your own thoughts and ideas on digital facilitation have changed over the course.

 Your blog post is meant to quickly capture your initial thoughts about digital facilitation and follow this 3-2-1 structure.